Nuggets-Warriors off; Rivers, Malone enter NBA protocols

 When VanVleet returns to the court in Toronto on Friday against the Los Angeles Clippers, only 1,000 fans will be allowed there to see him.
 Officials in Ontario said they are capping crowd sizes for indoor venues at 1,000 spectators or 50% capacity, whichever is less, in response to virus outbreaks.

-It is not clear how long that rule will be in place.
-The Raptors, along with the NHL’s Toronto Maple Leafs and Ottawa Senators, had recently seen their attendance capped at 50% because of virus concerns.
+The Raptors expect that rule to be in place for at least three weeks.
+They, along with the NHL’s Toronto Maple Leafs and Ottawa Senators, had recently seen their attendance capped at 50% because of virus concerns.

-Entering Thursday, the NBA has seen 558 players — already a single-season record — take the court this season, largely because teams have had to sign dozens of replacements to hardship contracts just to get through the periods of roster depletion caused by time missed with the virus.
+Through Thursday, the NBA has seen 560 players — already a single-season record — take the court this season, largely because teams have had to sign dozens of replacements to hardship contracts just to get through the periods of roster depletion caused by time missed with the virus.

 “It’s mindboggling,” Brooks said.
 “There’s so many good players in the world.
-It’s just tough to make it.
-It’s tough to make it.
-There’s 30 teams … these guys don’t even know those players and they’re making an impact.
+It’s just tough to make it. … They’re making an impact.
 They play hard and they know how to play.
 They’re going to be NBA players.
 They just have to find the right spot.”

 The Nuggets-Warriors game was the second to be pushed back by the NBA in as many days for virus-related reasons, the other being Wednesday when Miami — with players in the protocols and injured — did not have the league-mandated eight available players for its scheduled game at San Antonio.